Ben-Nachmanson/Relax/README.md

 # Relax
-This script is inspired by [Awarenes](http://iamfutureproof.com/tools/awareness/): The idea is to detect if you work too hard, and leave you alone otherwise.
-If you take at least a 5 minute break during an hour then nothing happens.
-A gong sounds in the other case.
+This script is inspired by [Awarenes](http://iamfutureproof.com/tools/awareness/): The idea is to detect if you work too hard, it will leave you alone otherwise.
+If you take at least a 5 minute break during an hour nothing happens, otherwise a gong will sound.

 Run "python main.py" to start the script.
 Do not move main.py from its directory.
 ## Prerequisites